citiususc/Linguakit/README.md

 # LINGUAKIT

-Made by the ProLNat@GE Group (http://gramatica.usc.es/pln/), CiTIUS, University of Santiago de Compostela.
+Developed by ProLNat@GE Group (http://gramatica.usc.es/pln/), CiTIUS, University of Santiago de Compostela, Galiza.

 New more efficient version released in 22 June 2017 by César Piñeiro (also for Windows: `linguakit.bat` command).